etgryphon/gaea/README.md

 ### _Give birth to amazing Google App Engine (GAE) projects for Go_

 ## Status
 This is very much a dev-preview and is in __ALPHA__.
 I haven't tested this extensively, just want to see if it is helpful to other people.
 I am still currently working on this.
+It assumes a Linux file system...will abstract to Windows soon...

 ## The Problem